joyrider3774/waternet_gamebuino_meta/README.md

 ## Sound

+Sound are just simple tones that play quickly

 ## Music
 Music was made using [Online Sequencer](https://onlinesequencer.net/), i created single channel, non mixed music files and later converted this music to an array storing the frequencies of notes to be used on the Gamebuino-META.
 I got [this idea](https://www.gamedeveloper.com/programming/making-a-game-boy-game-in-2017-a-quot-sheep-it-up-quot-post-mortem-part-2-2-) from the [sheep it up](https://gamejolt.com/games/sheepitup/267335) game developed by Dr. Ludos.
 He stored the frequencies to be used for the music notes in a array.
 So i used the same system and all i had todo was convert the music from onlinesequencer i made to such array (by hand) as well.